LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-young-gifted-and-black-bob-and-marcia-1/index.md

   - >-
     imported/nanas-sunday-jams-young-gifted-and-black-bob-and-marcia-1/image1252.jpeg
 description: >-
-  Editor&#39;s note; the LL editorial team had a multi-layered mare last Sunday that prevented us publishing this article, and thought it made sense to release it the following Sunday.
-Banner artwork by Trav, all of Nana&#39;s jams are gathered in this playlist.
+  Editor's note; the LL editorial team had a multi-layered mare last Sunday that prevented us publishing this article, and thought it made sense to release it the following Sunday.
+Banner artwork by Trav, all of Nana's jams are gathered in this playlist.
 Hello Sunday Jammers, hope all is good at your end of things.
 A [...]Read More...
 published: true
 tags: feature
 featured: false